 Learning Support & Wellbeing

-All of our Learner Support and Wellbeing programmes are consistently developing and improving, and our staff are always willing to help our learners out, and would be more than happy to discuss any concerns with our parents and carers to ensure that all of our learners are as happy, safe and productive as possible during their time at Beacon Hill Academy.
+All of our Learner Support and Wellbeing programmes are consistently developing and improving, and our staff are always willing to help our learners and would be more than happy to discuss any concerns or suggestions with our parents and carers to ensure that all of our learners are as happy, safe and productive as possible during their time at Beacon Hill Academy.
 For more information on some of our tailored initiatives or specialised areas, please click or tap the headings below.

 Learning Support Faculty